rwaldron/tc39-notes/es8/2017-03/mar-21.md

 LBR: I've actually reviewed it as well.

-BT: Then we're good process-wise
+BT: Then we're good process-wise.

 #### Conclusion/Resolution